 In June 2021, as advised to the ASX, ASIC formally advised the Company that (i) it would not commence criminal proceedings, and (ii) it has commenced civil proceedings against the Company and its prior CEO.
-The civil proceedings allege that although an announcement notifying the market of a writeback of profits from the US business was made on 4 July 2016, Austal was aware as early as 4 June 2016 of the need to make a material write back of work in progress attributable to the LCS program.
+The civil proceedings allege that although an announcement notifying the market of a writeback of profits from the US business was made on 4 July 2016, Austal was aware as early as 4 June 2016 or alternatively 16 June 2016 of the need to make a material write back of work in progress attributable to the LCS program (although it is acknowledged the precise amount of the writeback was not known at that date).
 ASIC is seeking civil declarations that Austal contravened its continuous disclosure obligations as well as the relevant misleading and deceptive conduct provisions of the Corporations Act 2001 (Cth) and the Australian Securities and Investments Commission Act 2001 (Cth).